Calmen00-code/SRJF-Gantt-Chart/README.txt

 This is a program that illustrates the gantt chart for a CPU Scheduling.
-The CPU scheduling implemented was Priority Scheduling.
+The CPU scheduling implemented was Shortest Time Remaining First Scheduling.

 Compiling Program,
     make